AlexsLemonade/scpca-portal/client/src/config/contribution-guidelines-closed.md

 #### Processing Your Data

-**Please note that processing single-cell and single-nuclei RNA-seq samples with the pipeline as currently configured requires access to a high-performance computing (HPC) environment with nodes that can accommodate jobs requiring up to 24 GB of RAM and 12 CPUs.**
+**Please note that processing single-cell, single-nuclei or spatial transcriptomic samples with the pipeline as currently configured requires access to a high-performance computing (HPC) environment with nodes that can accommodate jobs requiring up to 24 GB of RAM and 12 CPUs.**
 The pipeline can be adapted to lower CPU counts if needed.

 `scpca-nf` can be set up for your computing environment with a few configuration files.